-73 East Lake, a 42-story, 332-unit apartment tower steps from Michigan Avenue in the Loop began construction in May of 2012.
-The building is topped out and occupancy is slated for June of 2014.
-The building will have 178 indoor parking spaces and ground-level retail space.
+73 East Lake, a 42-story, 332-unit luxury apartment tower steps from Michigan Avenue in the Loop began construction in May of 2012 and opened for occupancy in mid-2014.
+The building has 178 indoor parking spaces.

 Amenities, services, policies